 Savings plans support three payment options: All Upfront, Partial Upfront, and No Upfront.
 You can receive different discounts based on the selected payment option of your savings plan.
 Your savings plans are automatically applied to offset the bills of your pay-as-you-go instances based on specific rules within the terms of the plans.
-For more information, see Billing of savings plans.
+For more information, see Savings plans.

-When a savings plan is purchased, the savings plan immediately takes effect on the hour of purchase.
+When a savings plan is purchased, the savings plan immediately takes effect at the hour of purchase.
 Savings plans take effect and expire on the hour.

 - Overdue payment, suspension, payment, and resumption

-If you select the Partial Upfront or No Upfront payment option and you are unable to pay your hourly commitment because you have overdue payments in your account, the overdue payment management procedure is triggered.
-72 hours after a payment in your account becomes overdue, your savings plans are suspended.
-The discounts of your savings plans are no longer applied from the next hour and cannot be resumed until the overdue bills are paid.Notice
+If you select the Partial Upfront or No Upfront payment option and you are unable to pay your hourly commitment because you have overdue payments within your account, the overdue payment management procedure is triggered.
+72 hours after a payment within your account becomes overdue, your savings plans are suspended.
+The discounts of your savings plans are no longer applied starting from the next hour and cannot be resumed until the overdue bills are paid.Notice

 - If your savings plans are suspended, you are still charged by hour based on the commitment.

-- If your savings plans are suspended multiple times or for a long period of time, you may not be able to use the No Upfront payment option for other Alibaba Cloud services.
-Make sure that you have sufficient balance in your account.
+- If your savings plans are suspended multiple times or for an extended period of time, you may not be able to use the No Upfront payment option for other Alibaba Cloud services.
+Make sure that you have sufficient balance within your account.